bbe2/portfolio/README.md

 **Welcome!
-Thank you for your time and stopping by to browse my portfolio. ~brian hogan**
+Thank you for your time and for stopping by to browse my portfolio. ~brian hogan**

 **Summary**